BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 I would have rotated the camera 90deg for this, but I still had not really figured out how to take proper flats, and was postponing modifications to the image train to get proper flats to process the Eastern Veil nebula data pictured above.
 I decided not to rotate and crop in post just to keep all these images at roughly the same scale, and I'll admit it's a curious framing.

+All that said, this is probably the best image I've taken so far, and it's been a journey getting here.

 ### What am I seeing?